The Alberta Health Care Aide Directory:

 As an Employer, you are required to provide verification of the core competency status of HCAs you employ.

-- For the first year employers are going to verify that Certified applicants HCA education is valid through an online approval process
+- Up until December 31, 2019, employers are going to verify that Certified applicants HCA education is valid through an online approval process

 The process involving employers is as follows: